Capitol security officials say information shared by feds ahead of Jan. 6 attack was inaccurate

 “None of the intelligence we received predicted what actually occurred,” he said.

-Paul D. Irving, the former sergeant at arms for the U.S. House of Representatives said intelligence shared by federal agencies compared the protests planned for Jan.
-6 to be similar to a Nov.
-2020 rally by pro-Trump supporters.
-The rally was relatively peaceful outside some minor civil disturbances.
+Paul D. Irving, the former sergeant-at-arms for the U.S. House of Representatives said intelligence shared by federal agencies compared the protests planned for Jan.
+6 to be similar to a November 2020 rally by pro-Trump supporters.
+The rally was relatively peaceful, outside of some minor civil disturbances.

-“The intelligence was not that there would be a coordinated assault on the Capitol, nor was that contemplated in any of the inter-agency discussions that I attended before the attack,” Mr. Irving told lawmakers.
+“The intelligence was not that there would be a coordinated assault on the Capitol, nor was that contemplated in any of the interagency discussions that I attended before the attack,” Mr. Irving told lawmakers.

-“We all believed the plan met the threat and we were prepared,” he said.
+“We all believed the plan met the threat, and we were prepared,” he said.

 Mr. Irving is one of several security officials who will be grilled by members of the Senate Homeland Security and Government Affairs and Senate Rules committees during the first major hearing on the Jan.
 6 attack on the Capitol.